For soft, healthy hair that feels good and looks good!

 The licensed cosmetologist dropped her brush and spilled relaxer on my face.

 I had to undergo chemical burn treatment with silvadene cream.
-BTW, silvadene can't be exposed to sunlight and I live in the sunshine state.
+BTW, silvadene can't be exposed to sunlight and must be covered in bandages.

 If I hadn't yet realized the dangers of chemical relaxers this should've been a wake up call.

 I've had chemical burns on my scalp before.
-It feels like slices when washed, then oozes, then crusts over, then eventually heals, all over a period of days.
+It feels like slices when washed, then oozes, crusts over and eventually heals, over a 5-7 day period.